thinkshout/thinkshout/blog/_posts/2018-03-07-The-Origin-of-Planks.md

 ![Amy Greg and Ducky planking](/assets/images/blog/amy_greg_plank.jpg) {:.center}

 This is what we affectionately refer to as PLANKS; a 100% optional activity aimed at helping us get up, move, stretch, and encourage general office health during those snoozy afternoon hours.
-The origin story of these afternoon planks is best shared by Amy, one of our front-end developers and the initiator of our afternoon planks:
+The origin story of these afternoon planks is best shared by Amy, one of our front-end developers and the initiator of our afternoon planks.
+Here's her take on this unique office tradition:

 I didn’t exercise at all in my 20’s.
 I spent much of my time partying with friends, playing video games, watching lots of movies and shows, and eating deep fried foods and sugary delectables - it was a good life!
 (Who am I kidding, I still do that on occasion.)
 Unfortunately, doing these things on a constant basis was starting to take its toll: my mood gradually darkened, extreme fatigue was setting in, my self-esteem tanked, etc. But, that wasn’t the worst of it!
 I felt my body breaking down.
 It was hard to walk, hard to breathe, and I kept throwing my back out from stupid, mundane, daily tasks.